grrilla/OfDreadAndDefeat/README.md

 A mountain crumbles to a fatal dust, a mirror shatters into shards of murky glass, and another lost soul drowns in this loveless wasteland.
 His blood and tears now flow through the ocean he so foolishly sought, and the fish still swim irrelevantly, sustained by their neglect to see why those lavish waters will never dry.

-Dip, soap, flip, and stroke;
+Dip, soap, flip, and stroke
-Love, dream, live, and breathe;
+<br/>Love, dream, live, and breathe
-For we know not what tomorrow’s winds may carry.
+<br/>For we know not what tomorrow’s winds may carry.